is a public design enterprise for projects in architecture, landscape, and infrastructure.

 We work to promote justice-advancing futures.
 Through built projects, creative speculation, and spatial communication, we collaborate across scales—from individuals to organizations—gathering and applying knowledge and indigenous science through a variety of media addressing the dynamics of human geography today.
 Exploring the intersections of form-making, networks, perception, and cartography, our focus is ecological, economic, and technologic in scope.
 We help others approach material, information, energy, and time as planetary systems that humans design and redesign.

-After Oceanic Projects for Architecture, Landscape, and Infrastructure is a public research and design practice led by Sean Connelly, a creative producer at Islander Institute.
-After Oceanic works collaboratively across the East Coast, Southwest, and Pacific.
+After Oceanic Projects for Architecture, Landscape, and Infrastructure is a public research and design practice led by Sean Connelly.
+After Oceanic works collaboratively across the Pacific.

 |Hawai'i Futures 1||2010-|